 by Karen Price

 Three hens live at our house — Cinnamon, Clove, and Pepper.
 The first two are friendly Buff Orpingtons and for the latter is a Black Maran.
-The buff lay the lighter brown eggs and the Maran lays what is know as chocolate eggs.
+The buff lay the lighter brown eggs and the Maran lays what is known as chocolate eggs.
 Who wouldn’t want a chicken that lays chocolate eggs?
 Now if I just had a goose that laid golden eggs, I’d be all set.
 Disclaimer: the shell is chocolate-colored, no actual chocolate was used in the making of this egg.

 That sad little smaller than a ping pong ball egg was Pepper’s best effort.
 She hasn’t given me another egg since then.
-I’m hopeful that she’ll lay many more and perhaps more in line of the size that the other to girls offer.
+I’m hopeful that she’ll lay many more and perhaps more in line of the size that the other girls offer.

 When my husband handed me that wee egg, I immediately felt for Pepper.
-I’ve had plenty of days when I’ve given everything I had but all I’d had to show for my work was something tiny and feeble.
+I’ve had plenty of days when I’ve given everything I had, but all I’d had to show for my work was something tiny and feeble.
 I walked over to where Pepper was nesting and patted her back.
 “Thank you,” I told her with sincere empathy.
 “I appreciate your egg today.”
 I was very careful not to make fun of her or tell her there was anything wrong with her egg.

 I was tender with her as I would want someone to be tender with my efforts at creativity.
 Often, I will refrain from creating anything, because I am afraid that my results will be less than stellar, that my efforts will be puny and even comical.